Tired of Old House Smell? Here’s How to Send the Stench Packing

 Tips to lower humidity:

 - Use a dehumidifier to remove excess moisture from the air and help start the drying process.
-Place humidifiers in dark, dank corners of your home to keep the indoor humidity level below 55%.
+Place them in dark, dank corners of your home to keep the indoor humidity level below 55%.

 - Improve ventilation by opening the windows periodically and installing efficient exhaust fans and ceiling fans.